Physical Health Lets you look good in your jeans, and wrestle bears

 health

+Physical health is not bought, it’s rented and rent is due every day.
 Physical health is the basis of energy, and thus the source of success, and a key saw to sharpen.
-Physical health is about weight, fitness, and sleep.
+Physical health requires weight, fitness, and sleep.

 Weight is essential because it reduces the effort required to do physical activities, and because it reduces the risk of diseases.